-This section summarizes many of the new features added to MySQL Workbench 6.3.x, in relation to MySQL Workbench 6.2.x;.
+This section summarizes many of the new features added to MySQL Workbench 6.3, in relation to the MySQL Workbench 6.2 release.

 A new "fast migration" option was added to the migration wizard.
 This is another way to transfer data from one MySQL server to another while performing a migration, and it complements the existing solutions.
 The premise is to use a generated script on the source server to create a dump that you move to the target machine to perform the import there.
 This avoids the need to traffic all data through MySQL Workbench, or to have a permanent network connection between the servers.
 Instead, the dump and restore is performed at maximum speed by using the LOAD DATA call for the MySQL import.
 The migration wizard automatically creates all necessary scripts for all supported platforms and servers.
 The generated script creates a self-contained Zip file that must be copied to the target server.
 You unzip it and execute the provided script to perform the data import.

-helps create proper SSL certificates for both MySQL clients and
+wizard helps create proper SSL certificates for both MySQL

-MySQL servers.
-Connections in MySQL Workbench are updated with the
+clients and MySQL servers.
+Connections in MySQL Workbench are

 The SQL editor auto-completion improvements include the following changes: